News

 Roy Sammons

-Secretary's Scribbles April 26
+Secretary's Scribbles June 26

 Did you watch AI (Artificial Intelligence) Confidential with Professor Hannah Fry on BBC2 recently?
 This was a three part series, the second part of which, Death by Driverless Car, was very interesting, particularly to drivers everywhere.
 At the start we hear a driver reporting their car hitting a cyclist.
 A commentator tells us that a car has crashed in the middle of the night.
 A woman has been run down in the first death of its kind in the world.
 A pedestrian has been killed by a driverless car.